Togo: Official and widely spoken languages

 Other Indigenous Languages and Their Communities

 Beyond Éwé and Kabiye, languages like Tem, Gen, and Aja play significant roles in daily life.
-Each of these tongues is spoken by between 100,000 and 350,000 people4.
+Each of these tongues is spoken by between 100,000 and 350,000 people.
 However, lesser-spoken languages such as Biali and Adangbe face challenges in maintaining their written traditions.

 “Every language is a unique window into the soul of its people.”

-These languages are part of the Niger-Congo family, one of the largest language families in the world5.
+These languages are part of the Niger-Congo family, one of the largest language families in the world.
 Their preservation is a testament to the resilience of local communities.
 From the bustling markets to the quiet villages, the sounds of these native tongues keep the country’s cultural heritage alive.

 The Cultural Impact of Language on Togo’s Society

 Language shapes the heart of Togolese culture, weaving identity and tradition into daily life.
 For many, native tongues like Éwé and Kabiye are more than just words—they are symbols of belonging.
-These languages connect families and groups, preserving customs passed down through generations6.
+These languages connect families and groups, preserving customs passed down through generations.

 cultural impact language Togo